dresende/node-roles/README.md

     // you can remove the same way myApp.removeRoles("list");

+You could do this all in the application constructor:

+    var myApp = roles.addApplication("myapp", [ "create", "remove", "view" ]);

 ### Creating a profile

 A profile is a way of defining a set of permissions that someone or something (that has that profile